by David C. Grabbe

 "[Man's task] has to be the fulfillment of a permanent, earnest duty so that one's life journey may become above all an experience of moral growth: to leave life a better human being than one started it."

 The rest of God's laws are no different.
 They are not of human origin, and thus are beyond human regulation.
 They are always in force.
-They were not created by Moses (or any other man), but were merely recorded by him.
-These laws have been in existence longer than mankind has.
+They were not created by Moses (or any other man) but were merely recorded by him.
 And, like gravity, a man may choose to pretend they do not exist, but he will still reap the consequences for transgressing them.

 Death, then, while it would include the cessation of life, also means not living the way God lives.
 It means having a quality of life that is not eternal, whether in duration or in excellence.
 We can see that sin produces death by three means: 1) Sin brings on the penalty of eternal death, which can only be atoned for by Christ's sacrifice; 2) sin will always diminish the excellence and quality of life, whether it is immediately recognized or not; and, 3) some sins hasten physical death.